collegecompletion/website/README.md

 This project will not work out of the box:

 * The data calls depend on The Chronicle's restful data server.
 Another data server, such as Google Fusion Tables, can be substituted; however, the syntax of data calls will need to be modified.
 For an example of these calls, see /interactive/institution.js:629.
-* You will need to subsitute your own Disqus key, see XXXXX.
+* You will need to subsitute your own Disqus keys, defined as DISQUS_USER_API_KEY, DISQUS_FORUM_API_KEY, and DISQUS_FORUM_ID placed in a file named disqus_config.php as referenced from functions.php as well as installing the Disqus plugin for Wordpress.

 # License